zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 {% include template-h1.html %}

 ## Overview
-Entity Framework Extensions allow you to improve dramatically your save operations performance.
+Entity Framework Extensions improve your performance dramatically.

-It's easy to use, and easy to customize.
+It’s easy to use, and easy to customize.

+{% highlight csharp %}
+// Easy to use
+ctx.BulkSaveChanges();

+// Easy to customize
+context.BulkSaveChanges(bulk => bulk.BatchSize = 100);
+{% endhighlight %}

 ## Bulk SaveChanges
+The BulkSaveChanges method works like SaveChanges but way faster.

+Unlike SaveChanges who perform a database round-trip for every entity to save in the Database, BulkSaveChanges use Bulk Operations to save all entities in the Change Tracker efficiently.

+BulkSaveChanges support everything:

+- Complex Types
+- Inheritance (TPC, TPH, TPT)
+- Relationship (One to One, One to Many, Many to Many)

 ### Example
 {% include template-example.html %}